as of 3 March 2021

 The following persons do not need an airport visa:

 - Holders of a valid visa and national residence permit for the EU and Schengen states

 - Holders of certain national residence permits for the following countries: Andorra, Japan, Canada, San Marino, United States of America

 - Holders of a valid visa for the EEA states (EU member states plus Iceland, Liechtenstein, Norway, Switzerland) and Japan, Canada and the United States of America.

-From 1 January 2021, the following UK convention passports still entitle the holder to visa-free entry.
+The following UK convention passports still entitle the holder to visa-free entry after 1 January 2021.

 - Convention Travel Document for Refugees (1951 United Nations Convention relating to the Status of Refugees, dark blue)

 - Stateless Person’s Travel Document (1954 United Nations Convention relating to the Status of Stateless Persons, red)